gammalgris/Numbers/Docs/automation.md

 The subdirectory 'Batch' contains various automation scripts.
 For windows environments a script is provided to create a clean batch environment.

+## Requirement(s)

+A summary of requirements regarding build and test automation:

+1) The automation should run independently of an IDE.

+2) The automation should run isolated from an IDE so you can continue working with the IDE while the automation runs.

 ## Clean batch/ shell environment

 ### Windows environment